-Department of Technology facilities while the private utilities are responsible for their share of the costs.

-- The invitation to participate (Form A) was distributed in July 2023; all participating entities had responded in September 2023; Form A will be modified to reflect schedule changes in accordance with the TJPA notification letter sent in March 2024 and any upcoming TJPA Board actions regarding the project schedule; deadline for completion of modified Form A will be extended by 6 months to May 1, 2025. - Cost Estimate (Form B) will be distributed upon 100% Design completion. - Coordination with the 11 telecom companies, including those who will not relocate in the joint trench facility, continues in support of the utility relocation design progression and development. - The 9 private telecom entities and the San Francisco Department of Technology have agreed to relocate their facilities in the proposed joint trench structure located in the center of Townsend St. between 3rd and 7th Streets. - FTA advised that TJPA needs to check their procurement process regarding technical and legal requirements for executed agreements.
+- TJPA continues to work on a single agreement for 9 parties (Astound, Comcast, CVIN, Cogent, Extenet, Lumen, Verizon, Zayo, and the San Francisco Department of Technology) and will share the cost estimate with the 9 telecom entities upon design completion.
+TJPA is responsible for the costs associated with relocating San Francisco Department of Technology facilities while the private utilities are responsible for their share of the costs. - The invitation to participate (Form A) was distributed in July 2023; all participating entities had responded in September 2023; Form A will be modified to reflect schedule changes in accordance with the TJPA notification letter sent in March 2024 and any upcoming TJPA Board actions regarding the project schedule; deadline for completion of modified Form A will be extended by 6 months to May 1, 2025. - o Cost Estimate (Form B) will be distributed upon 100% Design completion. - Coordination with the 11 telecom companies, including those who will not relocate in the joint trench facility, continues in support of the utility relocation design progression and development. - o The 9 private telecom entities and the San Francisco Department of Technology have agreed to relocate their facilities in the proposed joint trench structure located in the center of Townsend St. between 3rd and 7th Streets. - o FTA advised that TJPA needs to check their procurement process regarding technical and legal requirements for executed agreements.
 FTA requested copies of Forms A and B for their review.
 Form A was provided; Form B continues in development and will be based on the Final 100% Design.
 Form A will be updated based on the revised project Master Schedule presented in September 2024.
-Stakeholders were notified in March 2024 about the anticipated date shift and TJPA is currently developing the revised dates. - PG&E has made the decision not to participate in the agreement based on the proposed physical location of the joint trench facility. - TJPA is making provisions for spare capacity in the trench structure for future use. - Vertical alignment is being revised based on updated utility crossing information and to minimize depth of excavation; additional as-built drawings and data from the Central Subway project are being used to inform the Transbay DTX design. - TJPA continues development of the shared cost breakdown concept. - California High Speed Rail Authority (CHSRA) - The Master Cooperative Agreement (MCA) with CHSRA will provide the respective roles and responsibilities of TJPA and CHSRA and detail the procedures for both to work cooperatively together for the joint operation of the new rail terminal at the Salesforce Transit Center to be constructed by TJPA as part of the Transbay DTX Project. - TJPA continues negotiation of the MCA with CHSRA. - Completion of the Agreement had previously been targeted for March 2025.
-Based on the revised project Master Schedule, TJPA announced in September 2024 that the overall deadline for the MCA with CHSRA will track the MCA with Caltrain and will shift to the Fall of 2026.
+Stakeholders were notified in March 2024 about the anticipated date shift and TJPA is currently developing the revised dates. - o PG&E has made the decision not to participate in the agreement based on the proposed physical location of the joint trench facility. - o TJPA is making provisions for spare capacity in the trench structure for future use.

+- Vertical alignment is being revised based on updated utility crossing information and to minimize depth of excavation; additional as-built drawings and data from the Central Subway project are being used to inform the Transbay DTX design. - o TJPA continues development of the shared cost breakdown concept. - Utility construction is scheduled to commence in July 2026.
+Utilities that are not relocating into the Joint Trench facility will be required to abandon all utilities within the Joint Trench excavation area by April 2028.